 One of my first experiences of its cruelty was with a good friend and work colleague.
 He was a charming, smiling man in his early thirties with a beautiful wife and babies.
 We were a tight-knit little band of workers from diverse backgrounds and ages, and he was close to everyone.

-He mentored me in my new job and walked the path of the type of leader I wanted to be at work and in life.
+He mentored me in my new job and showed me the kind of leader I wanted to be at work and in life.
 He was known for calming conflicts with his diplomacy, being kind and patient, and having a quiet, humble intelligence that he offered freely.

 I think it was July or August when he told us he had a back injury after picking up his son too quickly.
 Less than six months later, he died.